 Mount Rogers Trail is a 10.8 mile moderately trafficked out and back trail located near Troutdale, VA that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from February until October.
+The trail offers a number of activity options and is accessible from February until October.
 Dogs are also able to use this trail.

 Beautiful hike.
 We were here in March, so missed all of the amazing blooms, but got to see lots of wild ponies - kids were super excited to see them.